krank-art/portfolio/pages/blog/hosting-naughty-images.md

 To construct the 96 bit nonces, we will follow the specs with a 32 bit  **fixed field** (device identification) and a 64 bit **invocation field** (simple counter).
 Since we only have a single device, we will just generate a 32 bit random number.
-This is also useful to use as common identifier for the different runs.
+This is also useful to use as common identifier for the different batches.

-Upon encrypting a batch of files, we will generate the IVs for each one of them and then shuffle the IVs.
-Otherwise it is very obvious in which order the files have been encrypted and an attacker could compare different runs of batches by comparing the counter number.
-This is not a big deal, but it just feels a little bit more safe.
+> Shuffling the IVs between different encryption batches is unnecessary.
+> Each time the encryption batch is run, a new salt is randomly generated and a new key is derived.
+> By shuffling the IVs we could obfuscate the order in which key is used for each payload.
+> In practical terms, this doesn't matter though because an attacker can just look at the `payload length` as unique identifier for each file.

 ### Source set